Caroline Garcia: 2022: WTA Finals champion, US Open semifinal, return to world No. 4

-She secured her eighth career singles title in the lead up to Wimbledon at the Bad Homburg Open in the two longest matches of the tournament, over Alizé Cornet in the semifinals (2:45) and Bianca Andreescu in the final (2:42).
+She secured her eighth career singles title in the leadup to Wimbledon at the Bad Homburg Open in the two longest matches of the tournament, over Alizé Cornet in the semifinals (2:45) and Bianca Andreescu in the final (2:42).

 At Wimbledon, she reached the fourth round only for a second time at this major.

 At the Poland Open, Garcia upset the world No. 1, Iga Świątek, in the quarterfinals for her first win against a world No. 1 in ten attempts, ending Swiatek's 18 match win streak on clay in the process.
 She went on to win the tournament, defeating Ana Bogdan, in straight sets in the final, for her ninth title and second in two months.

 At the Cincinnati Open, she reached the quarterfinals of a WTA 1000 for the first time in four years, since the Canadian Open in 2018, as a qualifier, defeating world No. 3 Maria Sakkari, her second top-3 win of 2022 and Elise Mertens.
 Next she defeated world No. 8 and seventh seed Jessica Pegula to reach her first WTA 1000 semifinal since Madrid in 2018, becoming the first qualifier to advance to the semifinals at this tournament since Akgul Amanmuradova in 2007.
 With her win over sixth seed Aryna Sabalenka she became the first qualifier to ever advance to a WTA 1000 final since the tier was created in 2009.
 She won her tenth title defeating Petra Kvitová in straight sets.
 As a result, she moved back into the top 20, at world No. 17.

 Garcia entered the US Open as the 17th seed, on an eight-match winning streak dating back to the first round of qualifying in Cincinnati.
 She defeated lucky loser Kamilla Rakhimova, Anna Kalinskaya, 2019 champion Bianca Andreescu, and Alison Riske-Amritraj in the first four rounds to advance to the quarterfinals for the first time in her career at the US Open and the second time at a major.
 She defeated 12th seed Coco Gauff in the quarterfinals, but lost to fifth seed Ons Jabeur in straight sets in her first major semifinal, snapping a 13-match winning streak.
 As a result, she re-entered the top 10 in singles on 12 September 2022.
 In doubles, she reached the quarterfinals with compatriot Mladenovic.

 She qualified for the WTA Finals by defeating Rebecca Marino in the first round of Guadalajara Open.
 One week before the start of WTA Finals, Bertrand Perret quit being her coach.
 Seeded sixth, she was placed in Group Tracy Austin of the WTA Finals.
 She defeated Maria Sakkari in the semifinal in straight sets.
 She proceeded to win the biggest title of her career defeating Aryna Sabalenka also in straight sets and moved back to her career-high world No. 4 in the singles rankings.